ulsidae/cori_tts/README.md

 ---

 > ⚠️ **Important**
-> cori_tts is a UX-oriented project built on top of Piper TTS.
+> cori_tts is licensed under the GNU GPL v3.0, the same license used by Piper TTS.
-> It follows the same GNU GPL v3.0 license as Piper TTS and is freely available for use.
+> It is freely available as open-source software.

 ---